 *To prep the apples, use a sharp vegetable peeler or paring knife and cut away the outer peel.
 Then quarter the apple and use a paring knife to cut out the tough core parts from the quarters.
 Or use an apple peeler corer.

 1 Boil peeled, cored, quartered apples with lemon, cinnamon, sugar, salt in 1 cup water: Place the peeled, cored, and quartered apples into a large pot.
-Add the strips of lemon peel, the lemon juice, cinnamon stick, sugars, water and salt.
+Add the strips of lemon peel, the lemon juice or vinegar, cinnamon, sugar, water and salt.
 (You might want to start with half the sugar at this point and add more to taste later.)

-2 Remove cinnamon stick and lemon peel, mash the cooked apples: Once the apples are cooked through, remove the pot from the heat.
-Remove the lemon peels and the cinnamon stick.
+2 Remove lemon peels, mash the cooked apples: Once the apples are cooked through, remove the pot from the heat.
+Remove the lemon peels.

 Use a potato masher to mash the cooked apples in the pot to make a chunky applesauce.
-For a smoother applesauce you can either run the cooked apples through a food mill, or purée them in a blender.
-(If you use a blender, do small batches and do not fill the blender bowl more than halfway.)
+For a smoother applesauce you can either run the cooked apples through a food mill, or purée them using a stick blender or a standing blender.
+(If you use a standing blender, do small batches and do not fill the blender bowl more than halfway.)

 If not sweet enough, add more sugar to taste.
 If too sweet, add more lemon juice.